 The very name Glacier Bay alone is enough to conjure images of a regal yet rugged land, almost bleak in its startling beauty.
 The terrain is varied, encompassing everything from ice-blue glaciers to emerald forests and soaring mountains.
 As the ship travels through this Ice Age territory, watch for awe-inspiring calving as ice breaks from the glaciers with a thunderous sound, wonder at the sheer wall of a vast tidewater glacier - actually the end of an immense river of ice - and not least, keep your eyes peeled for countless species of wildlife, including humpback whales, harbour seals, bald eagles, coyotes and even salmon-hunting brown bears.

 There’s also a powerful human connection here.
-The area remains a homeland for the indigenous Tlingit people who have had a connection with Glacier Bay since time immemorial.
+The area remains a homeland for the indigenous Tlingit people who have had a connection with Glacier Bay National Park since time immemorial.
 They named the place Xaatl Tu (pronounced ‘halked-TOO’), meaning ‘Among the ice’.

 Today, slowly cruising the Bay remains the ultimate way to experience its majesty and splendour.
 National Park Rangers and expert naturalist guides are on hand to ensure guests on this Alaska cruise get the very most from this extraordinary full-day adventure - undoubtedly one never to be forgotten.